Argile de PabusChâteau Pabus

 Argile de Pabus

-The airlock, an invention often assigned to Leonardo da Vinci is instrumental
+The airlock, an invention often assigned to Leonardo da Vinci is instrumental.

-The clay amphorae are natural masters in allowing the wine to breath without causing acidification
+The clay amphorae are natural masters in ageing wine.

 A year like no other.
-Somewhat unpredictable weather conditions, vineyard operations turned upside down during the spring lockdown, an early vintage from bud break to the harvest, a perfect indian summer… 2020 really put our expertise to the test.
+Somewhat unpredictable weather conditions, vineyard operations turned upside down during the spring lockdown, an early vintage from bud break to the harvest, a perfect Indian summer… 2020 really put our expertise to the test.
 This vintage will undoubtedly leave its mark on the history of the Bordeaux wine region.

 The Merlot harvest began September 24th.
 Picking drew to a close in the first week of October.
 Initial tastings suggest an outstanding vintage.
 Wines best enjoyed young are wonderfully balanced, while those with good ageing potential will develop beautifully.